-Let sit for 3-5 minutes to get through to the stain and begin to work its magic.
+Let sit for 3 to 5 minutes to get through to the stain and begin to work its magic.

 Wash in the hottest water that the fabric can safely tolerate.
 Hot water is key to making sure any leftover pieces of the crayon stain are completely removed.
 Be sure to check the stained item when it comes out of the washing machine and before you add it to the dryer.
 Drying this stain will set it perhaps permanently.
 It's better to let the clothing air dry to be sure it is completely gone.
 Once you believe the crayon stain is completely gone, you can wash and dry clothes normally.